linkangit/WGCNA-R-Tutorial/README.md

-# Complete WGCNA Tutorial: From Raw Data to Gene Networks
+# WGCNA Tutorial in R: From Raw Data to Gene Networks

 *A step-by-step guide to building weighted gene co-expression networks for any RNA-seq dataset*